DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p><strong><em>Regeneration.</em></strong> The werewolf regains 10 hit points at the start of its turn.
 If the werewolf takes necrotic damage or bludgeoning, piercing, or slashing damage from a silvered weapon, this trait doesn't function at the start of the werewolf's next turn.
 The werewolf dies only if it starts its turn with 0 hit points and doesn't regenerate.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> The werewolf makes two attacks: two with its spear (humanoid form) or one with its bite and one with its claws (wolf or hybrid form).</p>
-<p><strong><em>Bite (Wolf or Hybrid Form Only).</em></strong> Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+<p><strong><em>Maul (Wolf or Hybrid Form Only).</em></strong> Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage.
 Instead of dealing damage, the werewolf can grapple the target (escape DC 11).
 Additionally, if the target is a humanoid, it must succeed on a DC 13 Constitution saving throw or be cursed with werewolf lycanthropy.</p>
 <p><strong><em>Claws (Wolf or Hybrid Form Only).</em></strong> Melee Weapon Attack: +5 to hit, reach 5 ft., one creature.
 Hit: 8 (2d4 + 3) slashing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.</p>
 <p><strong><em>Spear (Humanoid Form Only).</em></strong> Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one creature.
 Hit: 6 (1d6 + 3) piercing damage, or 6 (1d8 + 3) piercing damage if used with two hands to make a melee attack.</p>
 <h3>Bonus Actions</h3>